-Whatever the weather throws at you you can get outside in Scotland – from Munro bagging and scrambling to Via Ferrata to stand up paddleboarding, here is where to bike, kayak and scramble in Scotland.
-Beginner?
-If I can get on a mountain bike, scramble and coasteer, learn to stand up kayak, climb and hill walk in Scotland, then you can too!
+Whatever the weather throws at you you can get outside in Scotland – from Munro bagging and scrambling to Via Ferrata to stand up paddle boarding, coasteering, sailing, mountain biking, and kayaking – you can do it all in Scotland.

-Here are my favourite outdoor activities in Scotland
+Here are my favourite places to do outdoor activities in Scotland…

 - Hiking from Glencoe to Glen Nevis – If you are going to spend one-day hiking (or as we call it, hill walking) in Scotland, then make it the walk from Glencoe to Glen Nevis.
 Be warned, this hike is a marathon distance (26 miles / 42 km) and involves 5000ft (1500m) of up hill-climbing, but the views through Scotland’s most famous glen and along the most beautiful section of the West Highland Way are utterly unbelievable and make for an incredible day out.
 Like long walks?
 Here are the best day walks in Scotland.